ansys/pysam-sysml2/doc/source/users/api/information.rst

 Find Organization Id
 ====================

-TODO: Update with new dashboard

-To get your Organization ID, follow these steps :
+To get your Organization ID, follow these steps:

 - Go to your Dashboard
-- Click on your organization :
+- Click on your Organization:

    .. figure:: /_static/images/orga1.png

-- You can find your organization Id in the URL of the page:
+- You can find your Organization ID in the URL of the page:

     .. figure:: /_static/images/orga2.png

-✔️ You got your organization Id!
+✔️ You got your Organization ID!

 .. _Info_B_Token_Section: